KhamariThompson/100Rebuild/README.md

 - [x] Verified all animations run smoothly

 With all items checked, the app is ready for submission to the App Store!

+## Memory and Performance Optimizations

+The app has recently undergone significant memory and performance optimizations to resolve freezing issues:

+1. **Tab Navigation System**: Simplified tab navigation with optimized animations to prevent UI freezes
+2. **Memory Management**: Added proper cleanup for timers and background tasks
+3. **Animation Improvements**: Reduced expensive animations and simplified transitions
+4. **Cache Management**: Added memory warning handlers to clear caches when system memory is low
+5. **Network Requests**: Improved timeout handling and error recovery

+If you encounter frozen UI:

+- Force quit the app from the app switcher
+- Restart the app
+- If problems persist, try restarting your device

+These optimizations significantly improve stability while maintaining the app's responsiveness and visual polish.